aryn-ai/sycamore/docs/source/querying_data/remote_processors.md

 > 👉 This page assumes you’re familiar with OpenSearch’s concept of a search pipeline and search processor

 Sycamore exposes a number of search processors in addition to the ones built in to OpenSearch.
-We accomplish this with a search processor in OpenSearch called ‘remote-processor’, which makes network calls to a service hosting the sycamore search processors.
+We accomplish this with a search processor in OpenSearch called ‘remote-processor’.
+This processor makes a network call to the Sycamore service hosting the search processors.

 These search processors include:

+- `dedup`: works in conjunction with the `Sketcher` ingest transform to deduplicate search results at query-time.
+See the [sketch](../data_ingestion_and_preparation/transforms/sketch.md) transform for more details.
 - `debug`: prints the search response to stdout.
 Useful for debugging.
-- `dedup`: works in conjunction with the `Sketcher` ingest transform to deduplicate search results at query-time.
-See the [sketch](../data_ingestion_and_preparation/transforms/sketch.md) transform for more details.

-These processors run in a microservice in the sycamore ecosystem called RPS.
 The processors running by default are configured in a config file: [remote-processor-service/config/pipelines.yml](https://github.com/aryn-ai/sycamore/blob/main/apps/remote-processor-service/config/pipelines.yml)
+The default Sycamore search pipelines use the `dedup02` remote search processor, which removes search results that match with higher-scoring search results in 14/16 shingles.

 ```yaml
 - debug: